Chart Color Schemes

 Hamilton South demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Hamilton South is notably high, with 38.0% of residents aged 15 and above holding university qualifications.
-This compares to 21.3% in the rest of New South Wales (NSW) and 26.1% in the SA4 region.
-Bachelor degrees are most common at 25.4%, followed by postgraduate qualifications at 8.7% and graduate diplomas at 3.9%.
-Vocational credentials are also prevalent, with 28.7% of residents aged 15 and above holding such qualifications.
+Educational attainment in Hamilton South is notably high, with 38.0% of residents aged 15 years and above holding university qualifications as of the latest data point.
+This figure surpasses both the broader benchmarks of 21.3% in Rest of NSW and 26.1% in SA4 region.
+The area's strong educational attainment positions it favourably for knowledge-based opportunities.
+Bachelor degrees are most prevalent at 25.4%, followed by postgraduate qualifications (8.7%) and graduate diplomas (3.9%).

-This includes advanced diplomas held by 9.3% and certificates held by 19.4% of residents in this age group.
-Educational participation is high, with 33.5% of residents currently enrolled in formal education.
+Trade and technical skills are also prominent, with 28.7% of residents aged 15 years and above holding vocational credentials – advanced diplomas (9.3%) and certificates (19.4%).
+Educational participation is notably high, with 33.5% of residents currently enrolled in formal education as of the latest data point.
 This includes 11.5% in primary education, 8.1% in secondary education, and 7.5% pursuing tertiary education.

 Frequently Asked Questions - Education